duriber/bayesianhackathon/README.md

     b) "Elith et al_BI_2020.pdf" Original paper published in Biodiv.
 Informatics

-    c) "rasters_Can.zip" compressed file with the original rasters of the environmental predictors
+    c) "rasters_Can.zip" compressed file with the original rasters of the environmental predictors (note that altitude was not included as raster but it still is present in the extracted values)

   Suggested analysis: Bernoulli (logit) regression